Raphael Utzig

-Raphael Utzig (born 8 August 1996) is a Brazilian professional footballer who plays for Cong An Ho Chi Minh City, as a forward in the V.League 1, on loan from Azerbaijan Premier League club Zira.
+Raphael Utzig (born 8 August 1996) is a Brazilian professional footballer who plays for Qabala, as a forward in the Azerbaijan Premier League.

 Club career

 On 11 September 2020, Utzig signed a two-year contract with Gabala FK.
 On 22 June 2022, Gabala announced that they had extended Utzig's contract for an additional year.

 On 7 July 2023, Utzig signed for Chungnam Asan.

 On 6 January 2024, Utzig returned to the Azerbaijan Premier League, signing an 18-month contract with Zira.

 On 20 August 2025, Utzig joined V.League 1 club Cong An Ho Chi Minh City on a one-year loan deal.

+On 25 September 2026, Qabala announced the return to the club of Utzig, on a contract until the end of the season.